 The first thing to consider is how you will meet any financial obligations you have in your home country.
 If you own a property, you will probably still need to fund mortgage repayments, likewise for any other debts or loans.
-Many volunteers will rent out their homes, but there are never guarantees that tenants will stay and you may have gaps in the rental income your receive.
+Many volunteers will rent out their homes, but there are never guarantees that tenants will stay and you may have gaps in the rental income you receive.
 Some volunteers choose to take their car off the road to save a little on tax.
 Nearly all volunteers are taking a sabbatical from employment or even leave their current positions; in this case you'll need to consider all standing orders or direct debits that will continue while you are away.
+Volunteers are also fully responsible for making their own tax and National Insurance obligations are fulfilled while they are in Malawi.